rpfilomeno/tts-player-server/README.md

 Before running this application, you need:

 1.  **Go**: Ensure you have Go installed on your system.
-2.  **Kokoro TTS API**: This application is designed to work with a local TTS engine accessible at `http://localhost:8880/v1/audio/speech`.
+2.  **Kokoro TTS API**: This application is designed to work with a [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) accessible at `http://localhost:8880/v1/audio/speech`.
 You must have this service running.

 ## Installation and Running